Over Rated And Under Leveled

 - Garr in Breath of Fire III.
 The story presents him as a extremely powerful warrior with skills way above the strongest warriors in the world.
 He always joins the annual Warrior Tournament as a solo entry, while the standard is to register a team of three.
 Balio and Sunder, the duo of the previous two Hopeless Boss Fight you have, tremble by just being stared hy him.
 Turns out he eventually joins your party in the third battle against the duo, and after killing them, casually remarks that he was eventually planning of disposing them.
 Turns out that, in-game wise, he's just the standard Mighty Glacier character who is easily outranked by Ryu.
 He has a plethora of Fire spells but his magic is so low that even his strongest spells can't match the power of his standard attack.

-- In The Legend of Dragoon, Rose was one of the original Dragons, and arguable the strongest considering she was the only one to survive the final battle.
-Since then she has had a massive time to train.
+- In The Legend of Dragoon, Rose was one of the original Dragoons, and arguably the strongest considering she was the only one to survive the final battle.
+Since then she has had 11,000 to train.
 So why is she no stronger then two (admittedly competent) soldiers when she joins the part after all that training?

 - Quattro Bajina in Super Robot Wars Z is a variation on this, he's one of the best pilots in the game(He usually is.
 In fact, here he's probably second in Z only to Kei ) but rather than getting his own top of the line mobile suit, he's got the OK Hyaku Shiki, which is not very good compared to the units you get late game.
 UNLESS you do what many do and put him in the ∀ Gundam.....